bhisaac/5eFP/5eFP-SRD.md

 **_Conflict_.** The conflict, detailed in your setting handbook, is an event with ongoing effects that changed the game world into an unbalanced and afflicted state (see Setting Handbook).
 A 5eFP game ends when the conflict is resolved.

 **_Creature and Monster_.** A creature can be a player character or a non-player character.
-It can also be a monster or a minion, elite, or boss in a monster encounter.
+It can also be a monster or a minion, elite, or boss in a combat encounter.
 Creatures and monsters can be good, neutral, or evil.
 They can be lawful or chaotic as well.
 The majority are neutral, meaning they are not good, evil, lawful, or chaotic.
 Sometimes, the label fits.
 Some creatures are frightening and terrible, and some monsters are, indeed, monsters.

 **_Defense_.** Your Defense equals 10 + DEX and can prevent attacks from hitting you.